renovatebot/renovate/docs/development/zod.md

 `Http` class supports schema validation for the results of JSON family of methods, e.g. `.getJson()`, `.postJson()`, etc.
 Under the hood, `.parseAsync()` method is used (**important consequence**: in case of invalid data, it will throw).

-Place schema as the last argument of the method:
+Provide schema in the last argument of the method:

 ```ts
 const Users = z.object({